getreu/tp-note/docs/source/tp-note--manpage.md

     See section EXIT STATUS for more details.
 The section METADATA FILENAME SYNCHRONIZATION shows alternative ways to disable synchronisation.

+**-t**, **\--tty**

+:   _Tp-Note_ tries different heuristics to detect weather a graphic environment
+    is available or not.
+For example, under Linux, the '`DISPLAY`' environment variable is evaluated.
+The '`--tty`' flag disables the automatic detection and sets _Tp-Note_ in "console" mode, where only the non GUI editor (see configuration variable: '`[app_args] editor_console`') and no viewer is launched.

 **-u**, **\--popup**

-: Redirect log-file entries into popup alert windows.
-Must be used together with the **\--debug** option to have an effect.
+:   Redirect log file entries into popup alert windows.
+Must be used together
+    with the **\--debug** option to have an effect.
 Note, that debug level '`error`' conditions will always trigger popup messages, regardless of **\--popup** and **\--debug** (unless '`--debug off`').
 Popup alert windows are queued and will never interrupt _Tp-note_.
 To better associate a particular action with its log events, read through all upcoming popup alert windows until they fail to appear.

 **-v**, **\--view**